-ELGL’s pilot program is taking our excitement and exuberance for local service onto college campuses to offer a free half day of learning for undergraduate students about the jobs they can have working for a local government.
+ELGL’s program is taking our excitement and exuberance for local service onto college campuses to offer a free half day of learning for undergraduate students about the jobs they can have working for a local government.

 We chose a small school and a large school so we could scale the pilots and learn from these first two programs.
 The goal is to be able to package up the program and it make it available to ELGL members and college campuses around the country who want to also inspire students to a local government career.
 (Side note: if you’re interested in bringing this program to a campus near you, please email Noor Shaikh and let’s chat about how to make it happen.)

 We also expect that for each campus this launches on, that the regional local government(s) will cosponsor to help spread the word and build excitement about the event (for example – at the Willamette event, the city of Salem is a sponsor; at the UNC event, the towns of Carrboro and Chapel Hill, and the city of Durham are sponsors).
 And for funding, we’re very grateful to GFOA and the League of Oregon Cities for their early support of the Inspiring Local Government Careers programs.